|

 Stallion Seasons and Shares

-Agents usually can get you the best price on stallion seasons and shares.
-The stallion share owner or farm where the stallion stands pays the agent's commission in most cases.
+and they all pay basically the same rate.
 The market for top mares to breed to stallions is very competitive and it is to the advantage of farms in most cases to encourage agents to bring their customer's

 mares to their stallions, thus their willingness to pay these commissions.
 You as a mare owner will be unlikely to get a discount because an agent is not involved if you call a farm and book your mare yourself.
-Thus, let your agent do the work here.

 Insurance